 - provide a meeting and forum where matters deemed of importance to the View Royal community can be debated and where the voice of the community at large may be heard.

-Association meetings are held three times a year and residents are invited and encouraged to attend.
-The main hall interior has been renovated in recent years and is available for rent by calling Barb Fetherstonhaugh 250-888-5801 or emailing: email@example.com (or Contact information as below).
+Association meetings are held as needed through out the year and residents are invited and encouraged to attend.
+The main hall interior has been renovated in recent years and is available for rent.
+Learn more about hall rental here.

 With government and volunteer help, the forerunner of View Royal's Community Hall at 279 Island Highway was built in 1943.
 It was then an Air Raid Precautions (ARP) centre against the threat of Japanese air attack.
 After the war it remained headquarters for View Royal's first fire protection until there was a formal fire department.
 Here, with government inspectors (dark coats) are, L-R: Alex McKay, Jack Palmer and Jim Pilgrim.
 Photo courtesy View Royal Archives